qmacro/thinking-aloud/recent.md

 What would it take to set up a starter set of tools, of clients and federated server mechanisms, in one or more coordinated Docker images, for individuals to pull, run and manage?
 It's not a magic bullet - some of the non-trivial challenges are in the area of connectivity and server persistence (where should the Docker containers run for long-lived lifetimes, for example?).

-In my blog post from earlier today I showed the output from `docker ps` running against the Docker context provided by the engine in [my Synology NAS](https://www.google.com/search?q=site%3Aqmacro.org+synology).
+In my blog post from earlier today ([Truncation and neat terminal output](https://www.google.com/search?q=site%3Aqmacro.org+synology)) I showed the output from `docker ps` running against the Docker context provided by the engine in [my Synology NAS](https://www.google.com/search?q=site%3Aqmacro.org+synology).
 In that output you can see that I'm just beginning to scratch the surface of older tools wrapped up in Docker - Weechat (an IRC client) being one of them.
 What might the next level of containerised tools (and federated servers) look like?

 It might be a pipedream, but definitely worth thinking about.
 I for one would love to see more folks owning their own words, blogging on platforms they control, connecting as they see fit while disconnecting from the large centralised commercial organisations.